jhayer/bacterial_genomics_training/docs/project_organisation.md

 cut -d ',' -f 4,12 "data/data_joined.csv" | tail -n +2 | sort | uniq -c
 ```

-Now that we are ahhpy with our one-liner, let us save it in a script:
+Now that we are happy with our one-liner, let us save it in a script:

 ```bash
 nano scripts/taxa_per_year.sh